amyspark-ng/clickery-hexagon/LOG.md

 - check what the hell does the moveToPosition parameter in minibutton does
 - move addtooltip to be children of obj, idk why it doesn't work like this but it causes problem with some other stuff in layering and z
 - make the wait() timer in the toast be part of the obj so it you close it nothing weird will happen
+- detuen in bought progress is not working i thikn
+- why does mouse play cursor when buying sometimes
+- tooltip is re added every time you hover upgrade

 <!-- graphics -->
 - change color of upgrades